AnnaGubareva/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-charts-and-pivot-grids/add-a-chart-use-a-series-template.md

 # Add a Chart (Use a Series Template)

-This document describes how to create a report with a **Chart** control bound to data.
-This means all series are created automatically based on a common template.
+This document describes how to create a report with a **Chart** control bound to data and generate all series automatically based on a common template.

 ![](../../../../../images/eurd-win-chart-auto-created-series-example.png)